 Why is Huawei Ascend P7 delisted?

-This device boosts its CPU performance when it detects 3DMark, but not when running a renamed, but otherwise identical version of the app.
+This model boosts its performance when running 3DMark, but not when running a renamed, but otherwise identical version of the app.

 Why is HTC One (M8) delisted?

 This device automatically enables a special high performance mode when it detects 3DMark.
 It does not do this with a renamed, but otherwise identical version of the app, which means 3DMark cannot measure its real-world performance.